alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 A project requesting AI Foundations / Origin | Continuum Source-Line Anchor Confirmation must provide only:

 - Project name
-- Contact name for the real human being or registered business entity connected to the request
+- Contact name for the real human being or registered business entity legally responsible for the request
 - Controlled project URL

 No additional internal project information is necessary.